-March 12 — Thornybush Game Reserve
+Day 9 — Thornybush Game Reserve

-March 13 — Thornybush Game Reserve
+Day 11 — Thornybush Game Reserve

-Start the day just after sunrise, for another chance today to track the Big Five African wildlife with a morning game drive.
+Start the day just after sunrise, for another chance to track the "Big Five" during a morning game drive.
 After a hearty lunch, there is time to relax.
 Your Smithsonian Journeys Expert will offer an engaging talk.
 After an afternoon game drive, join fellow travelers at a Smithsonian Travelers' Corner to exchange ideas, experiences, and friendly chat.
 (B,L,D)

-March 14 — Johannesburg
+Day 12 — Johannesburg

-March 15 — Johannesburg and Victoria Falls
+Day 13 — Johannesburg and Victoria Falls, Zimbabwe

-March 16 — Victoria Falls
+Day 14 — Victoria Falls

-The day is free of planned activities, however there is time to explore independently or take an optional excursion to Chobe National Park.
-The excursion sets off on an unforgettable safari through Chobe National Park, the second-largest national park in Botswana and encompasses four distinct ecosystems.
-See its renowned African elephants that can number from 500 to 5,000 depending on the season.
+The day is free of planned activities, so you can follow your own path and explore independently or take an Optional Excursion to Chobe National Park.
+This excursion sets off on an unforgettable safari through the second-largest national park in Botswana and encompasses four distinct ecosystems.
+See its renowned African Elephants that can number from 500 to 5,000 depending on the season.
 Chobe is also home to one of the most diverse concentrations of game and birds found on the African continent.
-A Farewell dinner is planned for this evening at the hotel.
+This evening, gather with friends for a Smithsonian Journeys Farewell Dinner.
 (B,D)

-March 17 — Victoria Falls
+Days 15 & 16 — Victoria Falls

 An early breakfast is served at the hotel.
 Later, transfer by motor coach to the Victoria Falls Airport for your flights to the U.S. FlexAir participants will fly to Johannesburg and connect in Frankfurt, Germany.
 Upon arrival in Frankfurt, connect to transatlantic flights to the U.S. (B)